Structure of Injection Mold

 Runners and Gates

-The ejector half of the mold involves the ejector housing, support plate, support pillars, ejector pins, return pins, sprue pullers, and ejector system guide pins and bushings.
+The ejector half of the mold comprises things like the ejector housing, the support plate, the support pillars, the ejector shaft and support design, the sprue pullers, and the guides for the ejector system.

 The Ejector Housing